-Today’s real estate market can be competitive for everyone, no matter what price point you’re shopping at.
+Today’s real estate market can be competitive for everyone.
 That’s why it’s important to understand the ins and outs of the home buying process before you hit the market.
-Let’s talk about what getting a mortgage pre-approval letter involves, how you can do so, and why it’s a good idea for anyone heading into the market for a new home.
+Let’s talk about what getting a mortgage pre-approval letter.
+It’s a good idea for anyone heading into the market for a new home.

 Documents Needed for a Full Pre-Approval Letter

 Here are the key items you should include in your application materials.

 For W-2 wage earners, proof of income is easily obtained through recent pay stubs and the last two years’ W2’s.
 Those who are self-employed or own their own businesses may require more:

 - Profit & Loss statement for the current year

 These documents allow the bank to verify that your income is what you say it is.

 This includes bank records showing full account numbers and balances, and brokerage statements.
 This also includes documentation of retirement accounts like your 401k benefits statement or your IRA accounts.
 These demonstrate where your down payment funds are coming from and if you have cash reserves.

 Mortgage lenders may give better rates to people with higher credit scores, depending on the loan program you are applying for.
 And there may be higher interest rates charged for lower credit scores, depending on the loan program you are applying for.